tmsquill/antworld/README.md

 ###Project Description
 AntWorld is a multiplayer game in which players control a nest of ants.
 Nests are distributed across a map that is populated with several different types of food.
 Each type of food is used to birth a new ant of that type (ex. speed food births speed ants).<br> <br>
 Players must write an AI control for the ant nest.
 Ants must venture out into the world to collect food and bring it back to the nest.
-The ants may encounter agressive ants from other nests, and must act accordingly.
+The ants may encounter aggressive ants from other nests, and must act accordingly.

 ###Our Solution
 Upon exiting the nest, ants begin a psuedo-random walk to find food.
 Upon finding food, the nearest ants, up to four, will gravitate to the food.
 Ants will pick up the food, plot course for the nest, and set off.
 Once at the nest, ants will enter to drop the food, and then exit to restart the search.
-If any ant's health drops below 1/4 it's total health, the ant will immediately go to the nest, ant rest there until fully healed.
-Additionally, we have a set number of ants collecting water, from the nearest lake, and bringin it back to the nest.
+If any ant's health drops below 15 health, the ant will immediately go to the nest, and rest there until fully healed.
+Additionally, we have a set number of ants collecting water, from the nearest lake, and bringing it back to the nest.
 \* We have also implemented AStar pathfinding and an avoidance algorithm for when ants are in range of enemies.
 See **Notable Features** below for more information on these implementations.

 ###How to use